IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 ﻿# Todo

 ## Core functions
+* New Scan should not delete existing method wait and groups if exist
+* Clear Hangfire jobs table in debug on start
-* Props in expressions must be public and have getter and setter
+* Props used in Match and SetData expressions must be public and have getter and setter
-* Write test cases for expressions rewrite
+* Write test cases for expressions rewrite because it's critical part
 * Local variables when evaluating expression constants
 * Delay processing wait if the scan is in progress
 * Remove direct use for DbContext